You can apply to up to three selective high schools for entry starting in Years 8 to 12.

 - Check with each individual school for their assessment requirements.
 Some schools ask students to take a test and some may charge a fee for this.

-- Your application will be acknowledged in writing by the school/s.
+- Your application will be acknowledged in writing by the school/s and you will be sent information about the assessments required.

 - Contact each individual school to make enquiries and to change contact details or other information after the application is submitted.